benpayne/retro_gpu/README.md

 Building a GPU for retro computer builds.
 This GPU will interface to modern monitors (HDMI/DVI) but provide a bus interface compatible with 68k processors.
 It will have dedicated GPU memory for simplicity of the computer architecture.

-Want to Thank Mike Fields for his work to create the initial source used to generate the DVI signal generation.
+Want to Thank Mike Field @hamsternz for his work to create the initial source used to generate the DVI signal generation.